mobizt/ESP-Mail-Client/README.md

 ### Third party SD library must be removed

-In Arduino IDE, all third party SD libraries installed in libraries folder **MUST BE UNINSTALLED**.
+In Arduino IDE, all third party SD libraries installed in libraries folder must be reboved.

 The Core SD library was used instead of third party SD libraries.

+### SdFat conflicts in ESP8266 and must be removed

+The [SdFat](https://github.com/greiman/SdFat) is already implemented as wrapper class in ESP8266 core library.

+For Arduino IDE, the SdFat library should be removed from libraries folder when you compile this library for ESP8266 because of conclicts with core library SDFS.h.

 ### ESP32 and ESP8266